hiroakit/ReportSharp-BrowserExt/README.md

 # ReportSharp-BrowserExt

 ReportSharp-BrowserExt provide a reporting process that is simple and clean from your web browser.
+Supporting Google Chrome, Microsoft Edge.

 ## Azure DevOps